swdayu/howtos/android/auto/uiautomator.md

 BySelector By.textEndsWith(String substring)
 > select the ending text value

+## UiObject2 (android.support.test.uiautomator.UiObject2)
+> represent a UI element, it is bound to a particular view instance and can become stale if the underlying view object is destroyed
+> as a result, it may be necessary to call findObject(BySelector) to obtain a new UiObject2 instance if the UI changes significantly

+void setText(String text)
+> set the text content if this object is an editable field

+String getText()
+> return the text value for this object

+## UiSelector (android.support.test.uiautomator.UiSelector)
+> specify the elements in the layout hierachy for tests
+> filtered by properties such as text value, content-description, class name, state info, location

+UiSelector()
+> construct the UiSelector object

+UiSelector text/textContains/textMatches/textStartsWith(String text)
+> select the element match the text

+UiSelector checkable/checked/clickable/enabled/focusable/focused/longClickable/scrollable/selected(boolean value)
+> select the element in the specified state

 ## UiObject (android.support.test.uiautomator.UiObject)
-> a UiObject is a representation of a view
+> a UiObject is a representation of a view, it is not in any way directly bound to a view as an object reference
-> it contains information to help it locate a matching view at runtime based on the UiSelector properties
+> it contains information to help it locate a matching view at runtime based on the UiSelector properties specified in its constructor
 > once you create an instance of a UiObject, it can be reused for different views that match the selector criteria

 UiObject UiDevice.findObject(UiSelector selector)
-List<UiObject> UiDevice.findObjects(UiSelector selector)
-> create a UiObject or a list of UiObject matching the selector
+> create a UiObject that matching the selector

+## UiCollection (android.support.test.uiautomator.UiCollection)
+> used to enumerate a container's UI elements for the purpose of counting, or
+> targeting a sub elements by a child's text or description
+> extended from UiObject

+UiCollection(UiSelector selector)
+> construct an instance as described by the selector

+UiObject getChildByText/Description/Instance(UiSelector childPattern, String text/text/int instance)
+> search for child UI element

+int getChildCount(UiSelector childPattern)
+> count child UI element instances matching the childPattern argument

 ## UiScrollable (android.support.test.uiautomator.UiScrollable)
-## UiCollection (android.support.test.uiautomator.UiCollection)
+> UiScrollable is a UiCollection and provides support for searching for items in scrollable layout elements
+> this class can be used with horizontally or vertically scrollable controls

+UiScrollable(UiSelector selector)
+> construct an UiScrollable object

+boolean scrollBackward/Forward([int steps])
+> perform a scroll with the default number of steps (55) or specified steps

+boolean scrollToBeginning/End(int maxSwipes[, int steps])
+> scroll to the beginning or end of a scrollable layout element